Conflict of interest

 What this means for you

-You cannot assume the client is knowledge and understands and it’s not acceptable for a licensee to assume that the requirements of the Act and Rules do not need to be complied with in a case.[TB1]You must comply with your obligations under section 134 of the Act in every case.
+You cannot assume the client is knowledgeable and understands and it’s not acceptable for a licensee to assume that the requirements of the Act and Rules do not need to be complied within a case.[TB1]You must comply with your obligations under section 134 of the Act in every case.
 You must provide the vendor with an independent valuation and written appraisal as well as their written informed consent to move forward with the sale.

 If you are unsure if you need to supply this to a vendor, talk with your manager or contact us.